Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

 Therefore, rather than these factors affecting how your own personal average stride length or step length average changes from day to day, they are factors that differentiate the average stride length between two different people.

-There are also factors that affect an individual’s typical stride length running or walking from day to day.
 These can be seen as variable factors because they change more readily.
-Variable factors that affect average stride length include the terrain, your pace, and the activity you’re doing.
+Variable factors affecting average stride length include the terrain, your pace, biomechanics (form), and your activity.

 The Terrain